-The headteacher will advise the local authority of your child's permanent exclusion.
-The local authority is responsible for providing education from day 6 of the permanent exclusion.
+The principal will advise the local authority of your child's permanent exclusion.
+The local authority is responsible for providing education from day 6 of the exclusion.
 This education should be full-time and appropriate to your child's needs.

 You will be invited to a governors meeting (often called a proprietor or governor disciplinary panel hearing).
 This hearing will take place within 15 school days of the permanent exclusion.
 This panel meeting will give you and your child the chance to have your views heard.
-The panel meeting is usually attended by three governors, the headteacher and a representative from the local authority.
+The panel meeting is usually attended by three governors, the principal and a representative from the local authority, if requested.
+If you require local authority representation you must make this clear to the academy in advance of the meeting.
 You may take your own support to the meeting, which may be a friend or relative or even your solicitor.

-What decisions can school governors make?
+What decisions can governors of academies make?

-Governors can either agree (uphold) the headteacher's decision to permanently exclude your child or disagree (overturn) the exclusion.
-If they uphold the headteacher's decision, the local authority will still be responsible for providing ongoing education for your child.
-If the governors overturn the exclusion, your child will be allowed back into their school.
+Governors can either agree (uphold) the principal's decision to permanently exclude your child or disagree (overturn) the exclusion.
+If they uphold the principal's decision, the local authority will still be responsible for providing ongoing education for your child.
+If the governors overturn the exclusion, your child will be allowed back into their academy.

 Governors will let you know their decision in writing (usually within two school days).
-If they uphold the headteacher's decision, their letter will include details of your right to request an Independent Review Hearing.
+If they uphold the principle's decision, their letter will include details of your right to request an Independent Review Hearing.